TOMToolkit/tom_base/docs/brokers/create_dash_broker.rst

 embedded link in the DataTable.
 The example also uses a couple of TOM Toolkit utility methods to convert RA/Declination to sexagesimal and to truncate decimals to 4 places.

+It should be noted that in this example, and in all built-in Dash broker modules, ``flatten_dash_alerts`` includes the original alert with the key ``alert``.
+This is critical in order to enable creation of targets from alerts.

 .. code-block:: python

     from tom_alerts.brokers.mars import MARSBroker, MARSQueryForm, MARS_URL